Extreme Sports Adventures in Nepal

 - Lower Seti River

-You must do your homework so you travel at the best time of year for river white-water rafting.
+It’s important that you do your homework so you travel at the best time of year for river white-water rafting.
 You need to decide what you want from your vacation and rafting experience.
 Rafting in Nepal: The best times for rafting or kayaking are March to early June and September to early December.

 Additionally, between September to early October and May to June, rivers can be potentially the most dangerous times to be on a river, due to Monsoon run-off.
 If you want to challenge those conditions, you will need a guide with a strong team and those that have the utmost experience and knowledge of the rivers.